iqrf/iqrf-gateway-daemon/docs/source/api.rst

 Application Programming Interface
 =================================

 JSON messages for communication via `MQ`_/`WS`_/`MQTT`_ channels.
-Messages are compatible from OS v4.02D and DPA v3.02 at TR-7xD and higher.
-It is always highly recommended to use latest OS/DPA FW on the modules.
+Messages has been tested with OS v4.02D and DPA v3.02 at TR-7xD and higher.
+Check with `DPA`_ release page the relevance of particular DPA cmds.
+Some DPA cmds were updated/added/removed in later versions of DPA.

 IQRF Gateway Daemon API categories: